opensourcewebsite-org/opensourcewebsite-org/README.md

 <h1 align="center">OpenSourceWebsite</h1>

 OpenSourceWebsite (OSW) - online community managed by users using electronic voting and modifying source code.
+Welcome developers, activists, volunteers, sponsors.
+Join us and let’s build the future together!

 Welcome to our website https://opensourcewebsite.org and telegram bot https://t.me/opensourcewebsite_bot.
-Join us and be part of the digital future!

 The repository is a part of the [OpenSourceWebsite Organization](https://github.com/opensourcewebsite-org).
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).